Doug Pederson: 2022

 On February 4, 2022, Pederson was hired as head coach of the Jacksonville Jaguars.
 His first win with the Jaguars was the Week 2 defeat of the Indianapolis Colts by 24–0.
-In Week 4, Pederson returned to Lincoln Financial Field in Philadelphia for a game against his former team, the Philadelphia Eagles, who were the only remaining undefeated team that season.
+Two weeks later, Pederson returned to Lincoln Financial Field in Philadelphia for a game against his former team, the Philadelphia Eagles, who were the only remaining undefeated team that season.
 Despite the Jaguars getting an early 14–0 lead, the Eagles came back and won the game 29–21.
 After the game, Pederson did a jersey/jacket swap with Eagles center Jason Kelce.
 Despite starting the season 3–7, the Jaguars came out of their bye week and won six of their last seven games, finishing 9–8 and winning the division for the first time since 2017.
 The Jaguars became the third team since the 1970 AFL–NFL merger, along with the 2004 San Diego Chargers and the 2008 Miami Dolphins, to draft first overall and then win their division in the following season.

 In the Wild Card Round against the Los Angeles Chargers, the Jaguars committed five turnovers in the first half and found themselves down 27–0 in the second quarter, but they managed to rally and win 31–30 off a field goal by Riley Patterson in the final seconds.
 The 27-point comeback was the third largest in NFL playoff history, and the largest in franchise history.
 The Jaguars also became the first team in NFL playoff history to win a playoff game with an in-game turnover margin of −5.
 The Jaguars saw their season end in the next round with a 27–20 loss in the Divisional Round to the Kansas City Chiefs, the eventual Super Bowl winners.

 2023

-Before Jacksonville's December 4 appearance on Monday Night Football, their record was 8–3.
+Before Jacksonville's Week 12 matchup against the Cincinnati Bengals on Monday Night Football, their record was 8–3.
 The Jaguars eventually had a late-season collapse and lost four straight games.
-Following a loss to the Tennessee Titans in Week 18, the Jaguars fell to a final record of 9–8 and missed the playoffs and the chance to win the AFC South, finishing second behind the Houston Texans.
+Following a loss to the Titans in Week 18, the Jaguars fell to a final record of 9–8 and missed the playoffs and the chance to win the AFC South, finishing second behind the Houston Texans.